 Most of us in the SEO community abide by these commandments set forth by Matt Cutts and the Google Webspam Team.
-However, time and again we find ourselves educating our clients and prospects.
+However, time and again our internet marketing agency has to educate our clients and prospects about our SEO services and the right way to build quality links.
 So if you’re a beginner or if you need an entertaining way to teach your clients and/or prospects about some SEO basics then this is the infographic for you!
 Please have a read and feel free to like, share, use #MattCuttsMoses and give our infographic some social love.
 You can even include this infographic on your own site with the embed code found at the end of this post!

 There will always be SEOs who try to trick Google’s algorithm, but Google is always on the hunt to penalize dirty tactics.
 Despite the Google algorithm updates, many people still use these sneaky tactics in hopes of bettering their rankings.
 Black hat techniques will eventually catch up with you.
 So heed this words of wisdom: